Kong/terraform-provider-konnect/docs/resources/ai_gateway_auth_strategy.md

 Optional:

 - `audience` (List of String) Audiences used in the token exchange request.
 Values defined here override those defined in `config.audience`.
 - `empty_audience` (Boolean) Use empty audiences.
-Use this field to remove audiences defined in `config.audience`.
+Use this field to override audiences defined in `config.audience`.
 Default: false
 - `empty_scopes` (Boolean) Use empty scopes.
-Use this field to remove scopes defined in `config.scopes`.
+Use this field to override scopes defined in `config.scopes`.
 Default: false
 - `scopes` (List of String) Scopes used in the token exchange request.
 Values defined here override those defined in `config.scopes`.